item4/ugoira/docs/install.rst

    $ pip3 install ugoira[apng]

 Install is completed.
-You can test it by this command.
+You can test it by issuing this command.

 .. sourcecode:: console